China–North Korea relations: 1970s

 In the 1970s, the North's aims to unify the peninsula were reignited when they saw the success of the Communist Party of Vietnam in reunifying their nation.
 Kim met with Mao in April 1975 after the end of the Vietnam War.
+North Korea maintained strong diplomatic, military, and material support for Angkar ("The Organization") and the Khmer Rouge ("The Cambodian Reds") before, during, and after the establishment of Democratic Kampuchea following the end of the Cambodian Civil War, Pyongyang was one of the very few capitals to maintain an active embassy after the Fall of Phnom Penh led by Saloth Sâr ("Pol Pot", a French phrase for "Politique Potentielle"), providing the isolated regime with a rare window to the outside world.
 According to Chinese historian Shen Zhihua, Kim was interested in another war to conquer South Korea after the Communist victory in Vietnam, but Mao refused to discuss the matter.
 China did not approve of any military action which could aggravate relations with the United States, and urged the Koreans to find peaceful means of reunification.
 According to Japanese historian Masao Okonogi, the lack of Chinese support caused North Korea to adopt an independent approach to national defence and develop nuclear weapons.
 While the 1970s largely represented the growing solidarity between China and North Korea, there were still tensions.
 For example, Deng Xiaoping urged political and economic reforms after the reform and opening up and criticized the North Korean cult of personality and provocative actions such as the Rangoon bombing.
-Deng Xiaoping attended North Korea's 30th anniversary celebrations in 1978 in his official capacities as the First Vice Premier of the State Council and the Vice Chairman of the Chinese Communist Party.
+Deng Xiaoping attended North Korea's 30th anniversary celebrations in 1978 in his official capacities as Vice Premier and Vice Chairman of the Chinese Communist Party.

 1980s

 The 1980s brought a turning point for North Korea's relationship with China.
-First formulated by Deng Xiaoping in 1978, in the 1980s China's economic reforms became a reality, allowing trade with the West to boom on an unprecedented level.
+First formulated by Deng Xiaoping in 1978, in the 1980s the reform and opening up became a reality, allowing trade with the West to boom on an unprecedented level.
 The reform and opening up placed North Korea in an insecure position, as they perceived the policy as a betrayal of fundamental communist principles, whilst simultaneously diminishing North Korea's importance as a trade partner.
 North Korea's vulnerability was enhanced further as China began to strengthen ties with South Korea.
 In collaboration with South Korean company Daewoo, China hoped to start the Fuzhou Refrigerator Company as a joint economic venture between the two nations.
 The North objected fiercely to this partnership, causing China to postpone the project.
 However, China still pushed on, with production lines opening in June 1988.
 As a result of growing tensions and China's open door, bilateral trade between North Korea and China declined 14% between 1989 and 1990.